Preparation

 Stat Potions

 Tinctures can be useful for a temporary damage boost, which is especially useful to tanks.
 Just note that they share a cooldown with HP potions.
-Use grade 4 or higher tinctures for maximum effect in PotD, and grade 6 in HoH.
+Any grade Infusion or Tincture will give the maximum effect in PotD; use grade 3+ Tinctures in HoH and the best available (grade 8 Tinctures as of patch 6.4) in EO for maximum effect.

 Misc